mihail-milev/SwiftCharArrayToStringArray/README.md

 # Preparation
 You basically need two files in your project:
 1. A C header file, which contains the static char pointer array and (since we know how big this array is) a static constant containing the size of the array.
 2. A Swift class, or playground, which have access to the header.
+This can happen through a bridging header for example.

 # The static char pointer array
 It could look something like this in your header.
 I am using here a long list of all possible (hopefully) currencies in the world (source: [List of currencies of the world](https://www.countries-ofthe-world.com/world-currencies.html)).